 However, it may be hard to get enough from your diet alone.
-So if you don’t regularly eat the foods mentioned above, taking a supplement may be a good idea.
+If you don’t regularly eat these foods, taking a supplement may be a good idea.

-Bottom Line: DHA is mostly found in fatty fish, shellfish, fish oils and algae.
-Grass-fed meat, dairy and omega-3 enriched eggs may also contain small amounts.
+DHA is mostly found in fatty fish, shellfish, fish oils, and algae.
+Grass-fed meat, dairy, and omega-3-enriched eggs may also contain small amounts.

 DHA is the most abundant omega-3 in your brain and plays a critical role in its development and function.

-These parts of the brain are responsible for processing information, memories and emotions.
-They are also important for sustained attention, planning and problem solving, as well as social, emotional and behavioral development (4, 5, 23).
+These parts of the brain are responsible for processing information, memories, and emotions.
+They are also important for sustained attention, planning, problem solving, and social, emotional, and behavioral development (

 Interestingly, many of these changes are also seen when DHA levels decrease.

-Studies show that higher blood DHA levels are linked to a reduced risk of developing dementia and Alzheimer’s (56).
+Studies show that higher blood DHA levels are linked to a reduced risk of dementia and Alzheimer’s (

-DHA is a very important membrane component in the eye.
-It helps activate a protein called rhodopsin, a membrane protein in the rods of the eye.
+DHA helps activate rhodopsin, a membrane protein in the rods of your eyes.

-Bottom Line: DHA is important for vision and various functions inside the eye.
+DHA is important for vision and various functions inside your eye.
 A deficiency may cause vision problems in children.

-Omega-3 fatty acids have generally been linked to a reduced risk of heart disease.
+Omega-3 fatty acids are generally linked to a reduced risk of heart disease.